 Cheat Sheet was created for a participatory project by BUREAU of CHANGE for Creative Time Summit: The Curriculum.
-This staple bound book compiles caricaturistic quotes sampled from journalistic coverage of 21st century education with screenshot complaints posted by students as Youtube testimonials.
+This staple bound book compiles caricaturistic quotes sampled from journalistic coverage of 21st century education with screenshots of complaints posted by students as YouTube testimonials.
 BUREAU reps offered our Cheat Sheet booklets and pencils in exchange for audience members’ notes on the Summit presentations by prominent artists and activists.

 Here/Home, New Orleans: Contemporary Arts Center New Orleans, 2013.

 Here/Home is the companion book for the BUREAU of CHANGE installation of the same name in Tank Drama: Deliberations from the Wet Grave at Contemporary Arts Center New Orleans.
 In collaboration with 25 heritage groups, BUREAU borrowed objects of significance to their community centers.
 The book documents our exchange in drawings and texts that relay the story of each object as explained by the people it belongs to.

 Nofound(bedroom) is a collective portfolio edited by Emeric Glayse about empty and full bedrooms that features work from my photographic project, I didn’t notice I wasn’t alone.